andycroll/andycroll.com/_posts/2019/2019-07-28-consider-value-objects.md

 It might be too complex, too soon.

-Finding the correct time to extract a concept can be difficult.
-Too early leads to over-complication and confusion, too late and you’re already coding in a mess!
+Finding the correct time to extract a concept into a value object can be difficult.
+Too early leads to unnecessary complication and potentially increased confusion; too late and you’re already coding in a mess!

 For implementation you could use a `Struct` or even `OpenStruct` rather than the class definition approach shown in the example, but they are mutable objects (you can change their values) which can add complication rather than help to simplify.